Why Blue Mountain Hospital District & Grant County?

 - Works various schedules as set by the Support Services Director or Lead Environmental Services Technician.

-- Willing to take rotational call, must be available after hours, varied shifts, holidays, and on weekends when/if scheduled.
+- Willing to take rotational call, must be available after hours, varied shifts, holidays, and on weekends within 20 minutes of call when/if scheduled.

 - May be expected to work beyond scheduled working hours as workload necessitates.